 A restrained and extremely respectful culture

 I’ll let my final cultural difference be a summation of the previous four.
 Now, this is less a difference in culture than it is an observation as I’m not trying to say that American culture isn’t respectful and also not trying to use restrained in a derogatory way.
 There’s absolutely an emphasis in Japanese culture on manners and being courteous and that’s easy to notice whether standing in line or just walking around.
 We encountered so many people throughout the country who were eager to show off the place they call home and make sure our stay was going well.
-As Japan continues their tourism boon, I’m hopeful that this attitude will stay and I think the culture will make sure it does.
+As Japan hopes to return to their tourism boon, I’m also hopeful that this attitude will stay and I think the culture will make sure it does.

 This last difference is here to drive home the point that the cultural differences in the parks, and the country as a whole, should be seen as a benefit to traveling abroad.
 There will likely be people you meet that you’ll remember forever and many of the cultural differences that you’ll encounter will be a welcome respite.